Aarhus University Seal

 Poul Henning Jensen

-How can a single neuronal protein a-synucleingive rise to multiple different neurodegenerative diseases?
-What kinds of a-synuclein aggregates do in brain give rise to symptoms and neurodegeneration and can we detect them all?
+How can a single neuronal protein α-synuclein give rise to multiple different neurodegenerative diseases?
+What kinds of α-synuclein aggregates do in brain give rise to symptoms and neurodegeneration and can we detect them all?
 Can we treat Parkinson’s disease by targeting calcium signaling?
 Our group want to understand how neurodegenerative diseases like Parkinson’s disease, Lewy body dementia, and multiple systems atrophy develop, progress, and elicit their many symptoms.

 Highlights of 2023